-The Sea Bridge on the Halifax waterfront is now open.
-It is 520 feet of floating dock that will be open seasonally as often as possible but may close for weather, sea state or construction.
-It will remain in place during the construction of Queen’s Marque and then be repurposed for marina related uses.
+The Sea Bridge is 520 feet of floating dock on the Halifax waterfront that will be open seasonally as often as possible but may close for weather, sea state or construction.
+It will remain in place seasonally during the construction of Queen’s Marque and then be repurposed for marina related uses.

 When Is It Open?

-– Now that lights are installed, the Sea Bridge will be open 24/7.
+-The Sea Bridge is open seasonally 24/7.
 Please note that it may be required to close without notice and the hours may be adjusted as required.

 We will post opening/closing information on our social media accounts.